silverbulletmd/silverbullet/website/Install/Local.md

 1. Installation via [[$deno|Deno]] (the awesome JavaScript runtime)
 2. Installation via [[$docker|Docker]] (the awesome container runtime)

+After choose either, be sure to checkout all [[Install/Configuration]] options as well.

 # Installing using Deno
 $deno
 This consists of two steps (unless [Deno](https://deno.com/) is already installed — in which case we’re down to one):